When I was in eleventh grade, the entire high school was summoned to the gym for what can be fairly described as an exercise in mass hypnosis.

 Jocks, preps, cheerleaders, band members – people of all social strata – began coming down to the front and confessing their sins against one another.
 The confessors, male and female, broke down as they spoke; and then we all broke down with them.

-I, too, got caught up in the hysteria and took the microphone to confess my sins against Daniel Redmond, whom I had picked on since fifth grade.
-I felt very sincere when I did so, and when my tearful apology was over, Daniel came up and gave me a hug.
+I, too, got caught up in the hysteria and took the microphone to confess my sins against a fellow student I had picked on since fifth grade.
+I felt very sincere when I did so, and when my tearful apology was over, he came up and gave me a hug.
 It was such a relief to finally receive atonement for my offenses, to be redeemed from the curse of all I had done to one of the smartest, most creative kids in the Petal school system.

 But after the gym emptied and we all went back to our classes, the eventually truth sank in: saying apologies didn’t break habits; it couldn’t magically rehabilitate a person’s character; and it couldn’t change who we were.
-Cliques quickly reassembled, offenses came back to life, and I could hardly look Daniel in the eyes when I saw him.
+Cliques quickly reassembled, offenses came back to life, and I could hardly look my bullied classmate in the eyes when I saw him.

 Real Apologies, Real Change

 Apologies are tricky things, because if we’re not careful, they easily become strategies we use to make ourselves feel better or silence offended parties.
 It’s hard to know how sincere our apologies are though, because we usually gauge their sincerity by the intensity of our feelings when we’re offering them.
 However, the Apostle Paul wrote that “[g]odly sorrow brings repentance that leads to salvation and leaves no regret,” while “worldly sorrow brings death.”
 (2 Corinthians 7:10, NIV, emphasis added).
 That is, real apologies are rooted in a heart attitude that results in real change.